cyp0911/golomb-rice-coding-python/README.md

 Usage: python testgolomb.py

-where v is the value which you want to code by Golomb code m is the golomb code parameter.
+where v is the value which you want to code by Golomb code. \n m is the golomb code parameter.